Transfer a file out of CsvPath

 $[*][yes()]

-What that transfer-mode value means is that you are going to copy the data.csv file from you csvpath instance's home directory to the directory pointed to by the my-file-var variable.
+What that transfer-mode value means is that you are going to copy the data.csv file from you csvpath instance's home directory to the path that is the value of the my-file-var variable.
 You can set my-file-var (or whatever you name the variable) statically or dynamically.
 Either way works fine.
 Here are two examples:

 ~